zefhemel/matterless/README.md

 Success!

 For the remainder of this README Matterless definitions will be inlined as Markdown, so they're easier to read.
-A horizontal rule will be used to make clear where the application code starts and ends.

 Let's look at the function definition type and other support definition types more closely.